 13 Years Ago: Kenny Chesney Hits No. 1 With ‘The Good Stuff’

-The song, which was the second single from his multi-platinum ‘No Shoes, No Shirt, No Problems’ album, was written by veteran tunesmiths Craig Wiseman and Jim Collins.
-Explaining in the mid-tempo song that the “good stuff” is “the first long kiss on a second date” and “the way that she looks with the rice in her hair / Eatin’ burnt suppers the whole first year,” the tune, especially the lines, “Spent five years in the bottle / When the cancer took her from me / But I’ve been sober three years now / ‘Cause the one thing stronger than the whiskey,” was based on a tragic, true story.
+The song, which was the second single from Chesney’s multi-platinum No Shoes, No Shirt, No Problems album, was written by veteran tunesmiths Craig Wiseman and Jim Collins.
+The mid-tempo song explains that the “good stuff” is “the first long kiss on a second date” and “the way that she looks with the rice in her hair / Eatin’ burnt suppers the whole first year,” but the lines “Spent five years in the bottle / When the cancer took her from me / But I’ve been sober three years now” are especially poignant, as they’re based on a tragic, true story.

 “The security guard where we were writing that day, Rusty Martin, was a friend of ours.
-He had lost his wife to cancer,” Wiseman recalls to The Boot.
-“In fact, he had moved up [to Nashville] because of that.
-Jim and I were just about to write another song.
-We were talking about what if you just sat there and watched your wife die.
+He had lost his wife to cancer.
+In fact, he had moved up [to Nashville] because of that,” Wiseman recalls to The Boot. “… [Jim and I] were talking about, what if you just sat there and watched your wife die.
 We both just sat there and were sort of stunned for a minute.
-We said, ‘OK, let’s get a cup of coffee and write a song!’”
+We said, ‘Okay, let’s get a cup of coffee and write a song!’”

-‘The Good Stuff,’ which also reached No. 22 on the Billboard Hot 100 chart, was the No. 1 country music single for 2002 as well.
-The single earned Chesney an ACM Award for Single of the Year, and also helped him earn Top Male Vocalist.
+“The Good Stuff,” which also reached No. 22 on the Billboard Hot 100 chart, was the No. 1 country music single for the entirety of 2002 as well.
+The single earned Chesney an ACM Award for Single of the Year and also helped him earn Top Male Vocalist.

-Chesney included the song on his 2009 ‘Greatest Hits II’ album.
-Download the single here.
+Chesney included the song on his 2009 Greatest Hits II album.
+Download “The Good Stuff” on iTunes.